About

 The Research Center’s sustained support and oversight of thoroughly

-Elliott´s entire artistic output expand the possibilities for scholarship even
+& Steve Elliott´s entire artistic output expand the possibilities for

-Steve Elliott´s images as an opportunity to craft creative and responsible
+George Cup & Steve Elliott´s images as an opportunity to craft

-purposes.
-Revenues from licensing agreements add significantly to those
+from licensing agreements add significantly to those earned through

-earned through the continued sale of work from the Research Center’s
+the continued sale of work from the Research Center’s remaining art

-remaining art collection, enabling the Research Center to build the
+collection, enabling the Research Center to build the endowment.

-creative culture of our country is stronger than ever.
-The Research Center’s
+and the creative culture of our country is stronger than ever.
+The

 MISSION

-established in 2008.
-In accordance with George Cup´s will, its mission is the
+was established in 2008.
+In accordance with George Cup´s will, its

 OVERVIEW

-work of George Cup & Steve Elliott, their challenging and often experimental
+forgotten work of George Cup & Steve Elliott, their challenging and

-encourages curatorial research leading to new scholarship in the field of
+research leading to new scholarship in the field of Minimal-Art.

 BOARD MEMBERS AND DIRECTORS